-The first meeting for this SIG will be held at the SAPC ASM 2019 at Exeter, in July 2019.
+The first meeting for this SIG was held at the SAPC ASM 2019 at Exeter, in July 2019.

-Before that the SIG is 'co-hosting' a meeting at Keele on 19th March 2019 "A person-centred approach to physical-mental multimorbidity"
+The SIG co-hosted a meeting at Keele on 19th March 2019 "A person-centred approach to physical-mental multimorbidity"

 This group aims to bring together researchers working in the field of primary care mental health to:

 To stimulate palliative care research in primary care and to consolidate a sound academic research base for palliative care in the community.